dashapopova/Preprocessing/HTML-forms.md

 * action - specifies the program we send our request to
 * method - the method we use - GET|POST

-The tag `<input>` is used . У тэга <input> есть атрибуты:
+The tag `<input>` is used to specify the areas for the user input.
+The `<input>` tag has the following attributes:

-    name - имя поля,
+* name - the name of the field,
-    value - значение поля,
+* value - the value of the field,
-    type - какой тип ввода мы используем. Тип может быть такой: text - короткое текстовое поле.
+* type - the type of input:
+    * text - a small text field
-        textarea - большое текстовое поле.
+    * textarea - a big text field
-        checkbox - выбор с чекбоксами, которые можно отмечать галочками (можно все или несколько) radio - выбор с радио-кнопками, из которых можно выбрать только одну. submit - кнопка для отправки формы на сервер.
+    * checkbox - chackbox buttons
+    * radio - radio buttons (only one of those can be selected)
+    * submit - the submit to the server button